 The best time of year to travel to St. Maarten is between the months of January and June.
-St. Maarten has consistent sunny weather all year round.
+St. Maarten has consistent sunny and warm weather all year round.
 However, traveling during these months would be better to avoid the hurricane season, which occurs from July to December.

 No, St. Martin is not a US territory.
 St. Martin is not considered part of the US Virgin Islands.
 The northern French side of the island is an overseas collectivity of France and is considered part of the French West Indies.
 While the southern Dutch portion of the island is a territory of the Netherlands.

 Dutch Sint Maarten is a self-governed state, within the kingdom of the Netherlands.
 While Sint Maarten has its own parliament and has a level of freedom from the central government in the Netherlands, it remains dependent on the Netherlands for matters like foreign policy and defense.

 French Saint Martin is governed by the French government as it is part of the overseas collectivity of France.
 The collectivity, while remaining a part of France, has broad authority over its own fiscal and legislative affairs.